 To see more detail on where to stay in Havana map, go to Google Map.

-1. Centro Havana – Best Area for First Time Visitors
+1. Centro Havana, Where to Stay in Havana for First Time Visitors

 Centro Havana is the most representative part of Havana and is a social hotspot for all tourists.
 Located in the heart of the Cuban capital, you can see many landmarks, most of which are related to the Cuban Revolution.